Articles:

 How to resume sending

-What to do if a student entered the wrong email address during registration is described in a separate article.
+What to do if a student entered the wrong email during registration is described in a separate article.

 Checking the database before import

-Before importing, you should delete obviously incorrect addresses with spelling mistakes, without the @ symbol, or with non-existent domains.
+Before importing, you should remove obviously incorrect addresses with typos, without the @ symbol, or with non-existent domains.
+For large databases, it is useful to use special email validation services that check whether addresses are valid.

 Didn't find the answer?
 Contact the support service via online chat or Telegram